Final report for SW17-016

 Montana NRCS – https://www.nrcs.usda.gov/wps/portal/nrcs/mt/newsroom/features/soil+acidification+a+growing+concern+for+montana+farmers/

-Indirect contacts are estimated to exceed 15,000 via publications and news media including MT AgLive, Yellowstone Public Radio, and American Society of Agronomy Crops and Soils Magazine.
+Indirect contacts are estimated to exceed 10,000 via publications and news media including MT AgLive, Yellowstone Public Radio, and American Society of Agronomy Crops and Soils Magazine, and our project Youtube production (below).

 - Knowledge of N fertilization impact on soil acidity